 Will you prove God on this point?
 Are you willing to see if paying God’s tithes “pays off”?
 This extraordinary proof of prophecy is one that you can understand by looking at conditions in the world around you and one where you can run your own test in order to come to your own conclusion.

 The following quote comes from the conclusion of Herbert W. Armstrong’s first booklet proving the Bible’s authority.
-He entitled it The Proof of the BIBLE.
+He titled it The Proof of the Bible.
 It summarizes the sobering implications of fulfilled prophecy (all emphasis his):

 “NOT ONCE did the prophecies fail!

 “There is no other such book!
 No human writing like this.
 NOT ONE of these prophecies ever failed!
 NO PROPHECY EVER WILL FAIL!

 “These prophecies prove the divine inspiration of the Holy Bible!

 “But now finally what is the true significance of all this?
 Simply this: One third, approximately, of the Bible is prophecy.
 Only about one-tenth of the prophecies pertain to these cities and nations of old—prophecies already fulfilled!
 NINE-TENTHS of prophecy is devoted to world events NOW to happen IN OUR TIME!

 “Think of it!
 Almost one-third of your Bible is devoted to revealing to us, today, in advance, what WE are going to live through…!